• Skip to main content

 Brighten up with this Rainbow Buddha Bowl.
 Made with a base of quinoa, filled with vibrantly colored vegetables, and tossed in a Sesame Miso Dressing, this Buddha Bowl makes the perfect light and refreshing meal.

-Rainbow Buddha Bowl overhead in a white bowl
+Finished recipe in a white bowl

 It’s day 23 of the 30 Day Cleanse.
 How’s everyone doing?
 I’ll be honest – I’ve caved a few times over the past 3 weeks but for the most part, I have been enjoying vegetable-packed, whole food meals and I’m feeling great!